xpresserjs/documentation/plugins/@xpresser/params-loader.md

 to `http.state`

 ### Middleware Process
+- Check if param is defined or return `notFound`
 - if `load` function is defined:
   - Call it, if it throws an error, return `loadError` else hold result.
   - Check if `load` result value is undefined and return `notFound`